FAQ

 Is Borgo Santolina a working farm?

 Yes.
-Borgo Santolina is an organic working farm that produces olive oil, lavender, cork, vegetables, flowers, citrus and other fruit, and firewood, many of which are used in daily menus.
+Borgo Santolina is an organic working farm that produces olive oil, lavender, cork, citrus and other fruit, as well as garden vegetables and herbs that are used in our daily menus.
 Guests can join harvests or wander the farm trails to connect with the landscape.

 Can you accommodate food allergies and special diets?